Karen Murphy (bowls): Asia Pacific Championships

+Nationals

+In 2023, Murphy won the Australian National Bowls Championships fours title with Jamie-Lee Worsnop, Ellen Falkner and Ellen Ryan, to add to her three Australian Open titles.

 Indoors

 In 2012, she also won the World Indoor Bowls Championship title, a fine achievement bearing in mind that she does not compete every year in the event held in England.

 Awards

 She has also been a guest commentator during the World Indoor Bowls Championships for the BBC.
 She was a Director for World Bowls from 2014-2018.

 Murphy was awarded Member of the Order of Australia (AM) in the 2021 Australia Day Honours, for "For significant service to lawn bowls as an elite player at the international level."

+In 2024, she was inducted into the Sport Australia Hall of Fame.